EZChoices/D8/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Troubleshooting

+If a deployed build shows a 404, ensure the optional `@next/swc` binary for your platform is installed.
+Run `npm install` to download it locally before building.